This website contains images of people who have passed away.

 If you have assessed that the land in question is subject to the LUAA, continue reading What kind of activity is it?

 If not, and you are a decision maker for the relevant land, you should make records of your assessment that the LUAA does not apply to that land.
+You may wish to use the template below, or other record-keeping systems appropriate to your organisation.
 You need not read any further pages in this section.

 Updated